barsoom/devbook/styleguide/css/README.md

 [Read more in cssguidelin.es.](http://cssguidelin.es/#specificity)

-#### Don't use ID selectors.

-Feel free to use them for anchor links, but don't style by ID.

-They are ["specificity anomalies"](http://cssguidelin.es/#ids-in-css), making it hard to override styles.

-They also discourage modular CSS, as they're only intended to be used once per page.

 #### Avoid undefining styles.

 If you find yourself needing to undefine a previously defined style, stop and consider if this is a sign that the previously defined CSS should be refactored.

-#### In the markup, put more generic selectors first.

-We usually write markup in something like [Slim](http://slim-lang.com/).

-Then we prefer `table.table-bordered.items-table` to `table.items-table.table-bordered`.

-Since the element name comes first and is the most generic, it reads well to also have generic CSS classes sooner.

-#### Use `0` without a unit for zero values.

-Rather than `0px`, `0em` etc. Not a big deal, but it's the common convention, and less to type.

-#### Prefer `px` as the unit for `font-size`.

-Our preference is `px` (as opposed to `pt`, `em`, `rem` or `%`) since it's easy to reason about.

-The use of `px` was previously discouraged since older browsers didn't scale the text on zoom, but modern browsers get this right.

-We *do* like `em` for margins or paddings that should be relative to the current font size.

-#### Use a `test-` prefix for test-only classes.

-If a CSS class is only used to find elements in automated tests, prefix it.
-E.g. `test-destroy-link`.

-This makes its purpose clear to the reader.

-#### Use a `js-` prefix for JS-hook classes.

-If a CSS class is only used to find elements in JavaScript, prefix it.
-E.g. `js-destroy-link`.

-This makes its purpose clear to the reader.

 ---